 When a student who’s behind in their fine motor skills brings me their work, I usually start here.
 I don’t always know what they’re trying to create so it’s the safest, plus it gives them a positive first.
 So I might say “You worked really hard on coloring within your lines.”
 Or I would tell a student “I see you are experimenting with different methods to attach those pieces to find the best one.
 Which one do you think will work best?”

 This is another tool I like to use with my students who are struggling as it shows them how far they’ve come.
 So many older kids and adults come to me with the whole “I can’t do art.” mentality, so it really helps to show them when they’ve made progress.
 So I might say “You worked really hard on that hand drawing.
 Soon you’ll be able to draw the whole body.”

-One area that I need to focus on using this tool more is in clean up.
-Clean up time is the WORST time of class for me.
+One area that I need to focus on using this tool more is in the cleanup.
+Cleanup time is the WORST time of class for me.
 No one wants to stop their projects (despite a timer and warnings) and so they wait till the last possible minute when they need to go and I have another class coming.
-Meanwhile I have other students still asking questions and needing help.
-When all is said and done all I can see is what still needs done which isn’t very encouraging to anyone, I know.
+Meanwhile, I have other students still asking questions and needing help.
+When all is said and done all I can see is what still needs to be done which isn’t very encouraging to anyone, I know.

 Will you change how you give praise?